Soushi888/cours/js/scripts/4-Ecosystem/1-install-node.md

-[//]: # (Totorial about how to install node js with nvm)

 # Node JS Installation with NVM

 ## What is Node JS?

-Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.
+Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside a browser.
 Node.js lets developers use JavaScript to write command line tools and for server-side scripting among other things.